Professor of Fine Arts

 - M.F.A.
 Pratt Institute, Brooklyn, New York

-Carol Yoshimine is a tenured Professor of Fine Arts and Director of the College Art Gallery at Centenary College, a post she has held for nearly 25 years.
-An M.F.A. graduate of Pratt Institute, she has been the recipient of a National Endowment for the Arts Teaching Grant, a Ford Foundation Scholarship, a Pratt Fellowship and the Centenary College Award for Distinguished Teaching.
+Carol Yoshimine is a tenured Professor of Fine Arts and Director of the College Art Gallery at Centenary University, a post she has held for nearly 25 years.
+An M.F.A. graduate of Pratt Institute, she has been the recipient of a National Endowment for the Arts Teaching Grant, a Ford Foundation Scholarship, a Pratt Fellowship and the Centenary University Award for Distinguished Teaching.

 She has also maintained several distinguished posts at various prominent institutions, including such positions as: Associate Director of Administration, Smith College Museum of Art, Northampton, MA, Assistant Director for Admissions and Public Relations, NYU Graduate School of Business Doctoral Program, NY, NY, Portfolio Consultant, Moore College of Art, Philadelphia, PA., and Instructor at The Brooklyn Museum.